JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

 Week 10:
  - [ ] Plan and script a walk through for users to play with shapes and attempt to identify them.
- - [ ] Set up a new mode for shape matching.
+ - [x] Set up a new mode for shape pose matching.

 Week 11:
  - [ ] Tutorial videos that explain why shapes behave they do, and traits to identify what the shape is.